Setting up a record-keeping system

 Digital records

-The perks of maintaining digital records are that they don’t take up space and there are many free or low-cost options.
-Setting up your digital records can be as simple as saving digital copies or photos of your documents on your computer.
-You can also save copies in a cloud-based system such as Google Drive, OneDrive, or Dropbox.
-These systems are generally free to use.
-You can even email yourself on a service like Gmail with the digital files attached to the message.
-Whichever system you choose, make sure you use a clear labeling system so you can find files easily.
+Setting up digital records is as simple as saving digital copies or photos of your documents on your computer.
+You can also save copies in a cloud-based system, which are generally free to use.
+You can also email yourself with the digital files attached to the message.
+Whichever system you choose, make sure to use a clear labeling system to find files easily.
 For example, label folders on your computer or cloud drive with the type of document you are storing in each folder (tax returns, paystubs, etc.) and label individual documents with the year.
-This will help you to quickly find specific documents as you need them.
+This helps you quickly find specific documents when you need them.

 Paper records

-A paper system is easy to set up but needs to be organized and labeled so you can find your documents when you need them.
+A paper system needs to be organized and labeled so you can find your documents.
 Consider these tips and tools for a paper-based system:

-- File folders allow you to group loose papers together for organization and can be purchased almost anywhere.
-Label each folder based on what’s inside.
+- Group loose papers together for organization in file folders and label each folder with what’s inside.

-- Cabinet storage can store multiple hanging folders.
-It comes in a variety of sizes and can be locked when not in use for security purposes.
+- Store multiple hanging folders in a storage cabinet which come in a variety of sizes and can be locked for security when not in use.

 Records index

-In addition to having at least two sets of records stored, we strongly recommend also having an index.
+In addition to having at least two sets of records stored, you should also have an index.
 An index is a way you can easily look up, find, and reference your files.
-In its simplest forms, this could be a file folder system, with each section labeled to make finding what you need easier.
-For more complex records, you may want to put together an index on a spreadsheet, indicating where each important record can be found.
-For example, payroll can be found in QuickBooks, but there is also a printout of payroll in your home files as well.
-This not only helps you find your files when you need them, but in the event of an emergency, someone else could locate this vital information as well.
-Keep in mind, as you create your filing system, key records and data like social security numbers and addresses also need to have privacy protections.
-Be sure to lock up sensitive information kept on hard copy.
-There are options to lock digital files with password protection or to use multiple encryption technology on cloud servers.
-Whether your files are on paper, on your hard drive, or in the cloud, add the maximum reasonable amount of protection you can so as to mitigate the risk of a data breach.
-Keep the people who you permit access to this data to a bare minimum.
+This could be a file folder system with each section labeled.
+For more complex records, you can create an index on a spreadsheet, indicating where each important record can be found.
+For example, your payroll may be in QuickBooks, but maybe you also have a printout of payroll in your home files as well.
+This helps you find your files when you need them and makes it easy for someone else to locate them information in an emergency.

 How to keep your records up-to-date